chalatz/tours/pages/tours/guided/religious.md

     href: "./img/tours/guided/10/GG5.jpg"
     alt: Virgin Mary of Mercy, Rhodes Greece
     position: following
-- text: The final stop on our tour is the **Orthodox Church of St Panteleimonas.**
+- text: "**ST PANTELEIMONAS** \n\n* The final stop on our tour is the Orthodox Church of St Panteleimonas.
 Located on the Northeast end of Medieval Town, near Agia Ekaterini's Gate, it was constructed after the first Ottoman Siege on July 27th, 1480 AD.
 The day is commemorated with The Day of the Churches Celebration.
 There is no evidence of it being turned in to a Mosque during the Ottoman Period.
 According to Allert Gabriel, who visited Rhodes in 1923, it had become a residence for Jewish families.
 However, it became a customs office run by Italians at an unknown time.
     The British used it as a police station, and after the Second World War, it was used as a shelter for refugees.
 The Metropolitan Bishop of Rhodes, on one of his visits, realized the site was a temple.
-After considerable restoration work in collaboration with the Archaeological Service, the Church was consecrated on April 25th 1948 A.D.
+After considerable restoration work in collaboration with the Archaeological Service, the Church was consecrated on April 25th 1948 A.D."
   gallery:
   - thumb: "./img/tours/guided/10/HH1-thumb.jpg"
     href: "./img/tours/guided/10/HH1.jpg"